-The Washington State Department of Retirement Systems (DRS), a department within the primary government of the state of Washington, prepares a stand-alone comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each pension plan.
+The Washington State Department of Retirement Systems (DRS), a department within the primary government of the state of Washington, prepares a stand-alone comprehensive financial report that includes financial statements and required supplementary information for each pension plan.
 The pension plan's basic financial statement is accounted for using the accrual basis of accounting.
 The measurement date of the pension plans is June 30.
 Benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefits terms.
 Investments are reported at fair value.

 The school district is reporting the net pension liability in the notes and on the Schedule of Long-Term Liabilities calculated as the district's proportionate allocation percentage multiplied by the total plan collective net pension liability.
+The DRS total collective net pension liabilities for the pension plans school districts participate in are shown here.

-The Collective Net Pension Liability
+The Collective Net Pension Liability (Asset)